 Mistakes made before, during, and shortly after childbirth can have devastating consequences for a baby.
 When a preventable birth injury results from the negligence of a medical professional, the at-fault individual or hospital can be held liable for the damages caused.

-If your child has suffered a life-altering birth injury as a result of medical negligence, an experienced Nebraska birth injury attorney can help you fight for justice and collect compensation all on a contingency-fee basis.
+If your child has suffered a life-altering birth injury as a result of medical negligence, an experienced Nebraska birth injury lawyer can help you fight for justice and collect compensation all on a contingency-fee basis.

 For a free legal consultation, call 1-800-222-9529